artwork: succulents gardent 1 | anna madyarova 2021

 cute and hardy succulents

 Succulents are different from other types of plants in many ways.
+They are basically water-storing plants.
 Most plants go through photosynthesis (absorbing carbon dioxide and releasing oxygen) during daytime, but succulents do this at night.
 This is because they developed in harsh desert and coastal environment of South Africa and Latin America.
 To avoid moisture loss, they close the pores through which carbon dioxide and oxygen pass during daytime.
 At night they open them to absorb CO2, turn it into malic acid and when the light comes, process it into sugar (glucose).
 You could say that they are pretty much night owls who start their active life at dusk by coming to the fridge and snacking on all the yummy food.
-I am sure many of us can relate to that.
+I am sure many of us can relate to that :-).

 "I love how mad people look when they talk to their plants (and pets)."